-If desired, CallExtend can supervise call transfers, directing unanswered calls to a receptionist, or it can transfer the call to the appropriate extension and then immediately exit from the call.
-CallExtend is then free to handle the next incoming call
+If desired, CallExtend can supervise call transfers, directing unanswered calls to an appropriate receptionist, or disconnecting these calls if desired.
+Alternately, it can transfer the call to the desired extension and then immediately exit from the call.
+CallExtend is then free to handle the next incoming call.

-Connecting CallExtend to Your Phone System
+Connecting CallExtend to Your

+Phone System